There are a number of optional modifiers that can be included in

 later in the interview.”

-To fix this problem, the author can modify the code block with
+To fix this problem, the developer can modify the code block with

 scan for variables: False: